Skip to content

 The RSA key length determines its strength.
 Two sizes are still in circulation today:

 The only historical constraint of 2048-bit keys was DNS record length (hence the string-splitting mentioned earlier), but that's no longer a real obstacle.
-Always generate 2048-bit keys for anything new.
-If you're still running 1024, use your next rotation to move up to 2048 — exactly the kind of switch selectors make easy.
+Anything new is generated at 2048 bits, without exception.
+A domain still running 1024 uses its next rotation to move up — exactly the kind of switch selectors make easy.
 We compare the two in detail in DKIM 1024 vs 2048 bits: which to choose.

 Signed body, signed headers: what DKIM really protects